 After Heaven’s Gate we road down the hill and into the town of Tam Son.
 Definitely fill up on gas here even if you’re not running low to be safe.

-Gas only cost about $2 USD every time you fill up so there’s no reason not to stop when you can.
+Gas will not be a huge Ha Giang Loop cost as it’s only $2 USD every time you fill up.
+There’s absolutely no reason not to stop when you can.
 Also, this is a good spot for lunch as there won’t be many more options until you get to Yen Minh.

 We grabbed lunch at Cafe Yến Ngọc (Xa Lạ Quán) which was run by super nice locals and packed with other riders.
 The fried noodles, spring rolls, and soup we’re all decent.